cncf/clomonitor/docs/checks.md

 Many checks rely on checking that certain files exists on a given path.
 Even though most of these checks support a number of variants, sometimes this won't work for some projects that may be using a different repository layout.
 In those cases, the recommended approach is to add a section to the `README` file of the repository pointing users to the document location.
 This will help users discovering this information and will make CLOMonitor happy :) At the moment we support detecting headers as well as links in `README` files that follow some patterns.
 Please see the reference below for more information on each case.
 Some projects have already proceeded this way successfully: [Kubernetes clomonitor PR](https://github.com/kubernetes/kubernetes/pull/108110), [KEDA clomonitor PR](https://github.com/kedacore/keda/pull/2704) and [Cilium clomonitor PR](https://github.com/cilium/cilium/pull/19037).

 For more details about how each of the checks are performed, please see the reference below.
-If you find that any of the checks isn't working as expected or you have ideas about how to improve them please [file an issue](https://github.com/cncf/clomonitor/issues) or [open a discussion](https://github.com/cncf/clomonitor/discussions) in Github.
+Note that **CLOMonitor** does not follow symlinks when reading files content.
+If you find that any of the checks isn't working as expected or you have ideas about how to improve them please [file an issue](https://github.com/cncf/clomonitor/issues) or [open a discussion](https://github.com/cncf/clomonitor/discussions) in GitHub.

 ## Exemptions